Oilfield services provider Weatherford to cut 7,000 jobs

-(Reuters) - Oilfield services company Weatherford International Ltd (WFT.N) said it would cut 7,000 jobs and estimated fourth-quarter profit below its previous expectation, hurt partly by disrupted operations in the Middle East.
+Jan 30 (Reuters) - Oilfield services company Weatherford International Ltd said it would cut 7,000 jobs and estimated fourth-quarter profit below its previous expectation, hurt partly by disrupted operations in the Middle East.

 The company, which had in November forecast profitability at its North American operations to improve in the fourth quarter, said on Thursday that the quarter was also hurt by bad weather conditions in North America and the North Sea.